Halium/docs/porting/first-steps.rst

 * Matrix: #halium:disroot.org
 * Telegram: @halium

 When you contact us, please use a pastebin service like `pastebin.com <https://pastebin.com>`_ to **pastebin the full log** of whichever step you are at.

-You might be convinced that you know which one single message is actually the culprit.
-And you might think that you are saving peoples time by posting only that snippet.
-You're probably achieving the opposite.
-Pastebin the full log.
-Seriously, especially when you start a new conversation.
-Also please point out which section of documentation you're stuck on.
+Also please point out which section of the documentation you're stuck on.

 Pick an Android target device
 -----------------------------